JosieHong/3dmolms-tutorial/docs/source/molnetpack.rst

    * - Collision energy
      - any number

-To get started quickly, you can instantiate a MolNet and load a CSV or MGF file for MS/MS prediction as:
+To get started quickly, you can instantiate a MolNet and load a CSV or MGF file for MS/MS prediction using ``load_data`` function:

+.. autofunction:: MolNet.load_data

+Then predict the MS/MS spectra using ``pred_msms`` function.
+The predicted MS/MS spectra will be saved in the specified path.
+The default format is MGF, but you can also save it as a CSV file by specifying the file name with a ``.csv`` extension.

+.. autofunction:: molnet.MolNet.pred_msms

+For example:

 .. code-block:: python